Chart Color Schemes

 Strathmore features high concentrations of family households, with a higher-than-average median household size

 Family households account for 78.8% of all households, including 45.7% couples with children, 23.3% couples without children, and 9.0% single parent families.
-Non-family households constitute the remaining 21.2%, with lone person households at 19.4% and group households comprising 1.7%.
+Non-family households make up the remaining 21.2%, with lone person households at 19.4% and group households comprising 1.7% of the total.
 The median household size is 2.8 people, larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households